These are the most asked questions in my experience as a Notary Public. Feel free to use this as a general reference prior to our notary appointment.

 How much does notarization cost?

-- Courier/Shipping fee
+- Courier/Shipping Fee

 All fees will be disclosed and agreed upon prior to notarization.